acne

 What to do with acne

-What is acne and how does acne occur?
+What is acne and how does acne develop?

-Your skin has tiny holes called pores that can get blocked by oil, bacteria, dead skin cells, and dirt.
+Your skin has tiny holes called pores that can be blocked by oil, bacteria, dead skin cells and dirt.
 When this happens, you may develop a pimple.
-If your skin is repeatedly affected by this condition and you develop more red spots or red bumps, you may have acne.
+If your skin is repeatedly affected by this condition and you develop more red pimples or red bumps, you may have acne.

 There are different forms of acne:

-• Acne vulgaris, also known as the pimples because it is a common form of acne in adolescents and young adults.
+• Acne vulgaris, also known as pimples because this is a common form of acne in adolescents and young adults.

-• Acne fulminans is one of the forms of acne where you see an acute worsening of already existing acne.
+• Acne fulminans is one of the forms of acne in which you see an acute worsening of existing acne.

 • Acne neonatorum is a form of acne that is mainly seen in young children or newborns.

-• Acne inversa, where lesions develop as subcutaneous inflammation in the skin of skin folds.
+• Acne inversa, in which lesions develop as subcutaneous inflammation in the skin of skin folds.

-• Acne conglobata, often caused by the male hormone, is the form of acne that persists after acne has cleared in adolescents and young adults.
+• Acne conglobata, often caused by the male hormone, is the form of acne that persists after the acne has disappeared in adolescents and young adults.

 What are the symptoms of acne?